civic-community/civic-angular-plugin/README.md

 **Contributors**: Before submitting a pull request, be sure to read and agree to our [Terms and Conditions](https://s3-us-west-2.amazonaws.com/civic.com/cdp_terms.pdf).

-# Civic SIP Plugin - Ruby
+# Civic Angular Plugin

-Civic [Secure Identity Platform (SIP)](https://www.civic.com/products/secure-identity-platform) API client implemented in Ruby.
+Civic [Secure Identity Platform (SIP)](https://www.civic.com/products/secure-identity-platform) Angular component for sign in and QR

 **Welcome Bounty Hunters!** Part of your job will be filling out the below.
 We've includes a place holder notes to help with the structure.
 See [requirements](REQUIREMENTS.md) and [contributing](CONTRIBUTING.md) to get started.